Bambu Lab P1P 3D Printer: High-Speed FDM Printing Solution

 After warranty, Bambu Lab supports users with its Wiki, offering maintenance guides, replacement instructions, and setup tutorials.
 Firmware updates via the Bambu Handy app add features and fix bugs.
 Top3DShop provides pre-sales advice, setup help, and warranty claim support, giving P1P owners reliable assistance throughout ownership.

-Bambu P1P 3D printer on a dark workbench with tools on a pegboard backdrop, showcasing its sleek design.
+Bambu P1P 3D printer on a marble surface with tools hanging on a pegboard in the background, showcasing its industrial design and precision engineering.

 How much does the Bambu Lab P1P cost?